-No one would suggest that by telling the parable of the crooked manager Jesus was recommending that dishonesty was a way of life to be followed.
-His point was that we have this life in which to make the best of opportunities offered us by God.
+No one would suggest that by telling the parable of the crooked manager, Jesus was recommending that dishonesty was a way of life to be followed.
+His point was that we have this life to make the best of opportunities offered to us by God.

 The story was one well-known in Jesus’ day.
-In it the rich man assumes that his salvation was based on his being a descendant of Abraham.
-He represented the common notion among the elite of the nation that his wealth was a sign of God’s blessing, and the poverty and lowly condition of the beggar represented God’s curse.
+The rich man assumes that his salvation was based on being a descendant of Abraham.
+He represented the common notion among the nation’s elite that his wealth was a sign of God’s blessing, and the poverty and lowly condition of the beggar meant God’s curse.

-The story: A beggar named Lazarus eats crumbs outside the door of a rich man.
-Eventually both Lazarus and the rich man die, where their respective conditions are reversed.
-Lazarus reclines on the “Abraham’s bosom” while the rich man is tormented in hell.
+A beggar named Lazarus eats crumbs outside the door of a rich man.
+Eventually, both Lazarus and the rich man die, and their respective conditions are reversed.
+Lazarus reclines on “Abraham’s bosom” while the rich man is tormented in hell.

 When the rich man appeals to Abraham to send Lazarus with a drop of water to relieve his agonies, Abraham reminds him that he hadn’t helped Lazarus when he could have.
-The rich man then asks that Lazarus be sent to warn his brothers, so that they will be saved from what he is suffering .
+The rich man then asks that Lazarus warn his brothers and be saved from what he is suffering .
 Abraham answers that they have the writings of Moses and the prophets.
 If they don’t pay attention to Moses and the prophets, neither would they listen to one risen from the dead.

 This would happen in just a few months.
 Jesus Himself would rise from the dead and be rejected by the influential rulers of the nation.